Evaluation of International Transcripts

 - wet signature of headmaster or principal (no e-signatures or emails accepted).

-Please visit Founders Hall- Office of the Registrar to discuss the situation and receive a copy of a template for the letter.
+Please contact the Office of the Registrar if you have further questions.
+Please refer to the template for the letter.
 For more information, see the Second Language section under requirements for the Bachelor of Arts degree or visit the Office of the Registrar.